arachnetech/homebridge-mqttthing/README.md

         "getStatusTampered":            "<topic used to provide 'tampered' status (optional)>", "getStatusLowBattery":          "<topic used to provide 'low battery' status (optional)>" },
-    "history": "<true to enable History service for Eve App (optional)>" }
+    "history": "<true to enable History service for Eve App (optional)>", "minTemperature": minimum_target_temperature,
+    "maxTemperature": maximum_taret_temperature
+}
 ```

+`minTemperature` and `maxTemperature` may optionally be used to change the minimum and maximum temperature allowed by Homekit from its default range of 0-100 C. If neither option is specified, mqttthing lowers the minimum temperature to -100 C (for compatibility with earlier versions of mqttthing).

 ## Thermostat